torquebox/torquebox.org/drafts/transactions.md

 everyone else I forgot.
 You guys rock!

-Of course, none of this would be possible without the excellent work of, and continued support from, the [JRuby] team.
+Of course, none of this would be possible without the excellent work of, and continued support from, the [JRuby] community.
 You guys are awesome!

 And last but not least, my [team](http://projectodd.org), and